Cupra Leon Review & Prices

 Performance and drive comfort

-The Cupra Leon is easy to drive, but also devastatingly quick on a country road, but it’s a shame it’s not as rewarding as the Honda Civic Type R
+The Cupra Leon is easy to drive, but also devastatingly quick on a country road, it’s just a shame it’s not as rewarding as the Honda Civic Type R

 In town